rshubhankar11/Notes/Microservices/MicroserviceNote.md

 ## Service-Registry:

-1. Useing service-Registry we can register all our services.
+1. Using service-Registry we can register all our services.
-2. For example if you want to access one service in another servies then we have to use port number and the the api path.
+2. For example if you want to access one service in another services then we have to use port number and the the api path.
 But that port number can be changed at any time .
 So if it got changed the application will break.
 3. If you have registered our service in service-registry then we can call the service with its name instead of port number .
 And in feature if the port number changed that will not impact our services.
-4. Deppendacy :
+4. Dependency :

 ```xml
 <dependency>